Airport Transportation to Disney World Guide

-The end of Disney’s Magical Express is a massive loss for shuttles between Orlando International Airport and Walt Disney World, but fortunately, there are alternatives to fill the void.
+There are multiple transportation options between Orlando International Airport and Walt Disney World, including shuttle buses, Uber and Lyft, private car services, and more.
 This guide covers MCO to WDW ground transportation, pricing, comparisons, and more.
-Plus, updates on supply/demand, sold out dates, and price increases.
-(Updated September 21, 2022.)
+Plus, updates on supply/demand and price increases.
+(Updated February 5, 2023.)

-In case you missed it, Walt Disney World ended its Magical Express airport shuttle service at the beginning of this year.
-In place of that free bus service between MCO and resort hotels, two new paid services are available.
-One is Mears Connect, which is from the operator of Disney’s Magical Express and uses the same buses and drivers.
-The other is Sunshine Flyer, a totally new service with a fun theme.
+In case you missed it, Walt Disney World ended the Magical Express airport shuttle service.
+In place of that free bus service between MCO and resort hotels, two paid services have filled the void.
+One is Mears Connect, which was the operator of Disney’s Magical Express (DME) and now uses the same buses and drivers.
+The other is Sunshine Flyer, a totally new service with a fun railroad theme.

-The end of Disney’s Magical Express was arguably the biggest and most surprising Walt Disney World news of last year, and has dominated conversations about changes and cutbacks ever since.
-It even took the #1 spot in our Airing of Grievances About Walt Disney World, ahead of even Genie+ and Lightning Lanes.
-Continuing to complain isn’t particularly productive at this point, so we’re here to give you a rundown of the alternatives for airport transportation.
-First, let’s start with an update as of Fall 2022…
+The elimination of Disney’s Magical Express was big and surprising Walt Disney World news, and continues to anger fans.
+It even took the #1 spot in our List of Biggest Guest Complaints About Walt Disney World, ahead of Genie+ and other cutbacks.
+Fortunately, there are plenty of viable alternatives, including several that are superior to DME, and we’re here to give you a rundown of the alternatives for airport transportation.
+First, let’s start with an update…

 Our experiences with both have been entirely uneventful.
 That’s not exactly a ringing endorsement, but they’ve been solid for airport shuttle buses.
 Neither will win any awards for speed, but that’s par for the course.
 We have no complaints.